CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-The main disadvantage of ultrafast \gls{us} imaging is a decrease in image quality.
-Indeed, compared with a focused transmit beam which concentrates most of its energy in a limited region of interest, the energy of an unfocused wavefront is spread over the entire field of view, resulting in backscattered echoes of lower amplitude and measurements with lower \gls{snr}.
+The main disadvantage of ultrafast \gls{us} imaging using single unfocused transmit wavefronts is a decrease in image quality.
+Indeed, compared with a focused transmit beam which concentrates most of its energy in a limited \gls{roi}, the energy of an unfocused wavefront is spread over the entire field of view, resulting in backscattered echoes of lower amplitude and measurements with lower \gls{snr}.
 The absence of transmit focusing also results in a broader main lobe of the \gls{psf}, consequently degrading the image resolution.
 Furthermore, diffraction artifacts, such as the ones caused by \glspl{gl}, \glspl{sl}, and \glspl{ew}, are more pronounced in ultrafast \gls{us} imaging.
 These artifacts can hamper lesion detectability and displacement estimates~\cite{Montaldo_UFFC_2009}, especially when imaging highly heterogeneous tissue.

-A common strategy to increase the image quality in ultrafast \gls{us} imaging consists of coherently compounding low-quality images obtained from multiple, differently steered, unfocused transmit wavefronts~\cite{Montaldo_UFFC_2009, Papadacci_UFFC_2014,Tanter_UFFC_2014,JensenJonas_UFFC_2016}.
-While this method successfully improves the image quality by increasing the number of steered acquisitions, potentially even surpassing the quality of conventional focused imaging~\cite{Montaldo_UFFC_2009}, it inevitably comes at the cost of lower frame rates, larger data transfers, and increased computational requirements, as multiple transmit-receive events and image reconstruction processes are required. \Gls{sa} imaging is another acquisition strategy based on the coherent compounding of multiple low-quality images.
-Instead of using the entire transducer aperture to transmit unfocused wavefronts, each transducer element is used to transmit a widely diffracting \gls{dw} sequentially~\cite{Jensen_ULTRAS_2006}.
-Thanks to its ability to synthetically focus both on transmit and on receive in each pixel of the image, \gls{sa} is often considered as the gold-standard in \gls{us} imaging.
-Yet, due to a lower transmitted energy than when using the entire aperture, it can suffer from \gls{snr} issues and remains difficult to deploy for imaging deep tissue without using multi-element sub-apertures~\cite{Jensen_ULTRAS_2006}.
-As sequential transmit-receive events are required for compounding methods, they are also subject to potential inter-frame tissue motion which results in blurring artifacts, in particular if many transmit-receive events are used to produce a high-quality image.
-Motion compensation strategies have been proposed to tackle this issue~\cite{Denarie_TMI_2013,Gammelmark_UFFC_2014,Poree_TMI_2016}.
+A common strategy to increase image quality in ultrafast \gls{us} imaging consists of coherently compounding low-quality images obtained from multiple, differently steered, unfocused transmit wavefronts~\cite{Montaldo_UFFC_2009, Papadacci_UFFC_2014,Tanter_UFFC_2014,JensenJonas_UFFC_2016}.
+While this method successfully improves the image quality by increasing the number of steered acquisitions, it inevitably comes at the cost of lower frame rates, larger data transfers, and increased computational requirements, as multiple transmit-receive events and image reconstruction processes are required. \Gls{sa} imaging is another acquisition strategy based on the coherent compounding of multiple low-quality images, for which each transducer element is used in sequence to transmit a wide \gls{dw}~\cite{Jensen_ULTRAS_2006}.
+As sequential transmit-receive acquisition events are required for compounding methods, they are also subject to potential inter-acquisition tissue motion, which results in blurring artifacts~\cite{Denarie_TMI_2013}.